CivicActions/guidebook/practice-areas/project-management/templates.md

 Templates allow us, as a practice area, to deliver consistency across projects.
 Those included are commonly used by Project Managers throughout the life of a project.
 All of the templates are stored within the [CivicActions Project Management Folder](https://drive.google.com/drive/folders/0B8h3s4uUHTrZX0g0d1gzWVJ2OHM).
 Given the ongoing improvements of our team, this page is dynamic.

+## Budget impact

+If a project requires additional resourcing, i.e., for a work surge or else to support CivicActions as a whole, then we have a template for awareness.

+How?
+Use Slack, the project Core channel, and this framework, requesting alignment and opening it for questions:

+-   Rationale for adding/increasing resourcing
+-   Impact to financial health (i.e., the effective rate is predicted to be $X for Y months)
+-   Expected duration
+-   Please CC Alaine, Elizabeth and Bill

 ## Budget tracking

 Budget is commonly a part of weekly or monthly reporting.
 A few options are included: